Polarizing, Petrographic, Geological

 Glass can become slightly polarizing under uneven pressure or if it is not cooled evenly, leaving residual "strain."
 Because there is usually a pol filter in the light path (under the condenser), an extra source of polarization will add unwanted birefringent effects, so optical parts are constructed (or carefully selected from normal production) to minimize strain.
 Such objectives, eyepieces, and condensers might be marked P, Po, Pol or SF (strain free), or have red lettering.
 However, many "regular" optical parts might work OK in your pol scope as well, so it is worth a test.
 A bigger problem is reflection polarization by mirrors and prisms in binocular and trinocular heads, which is why many older pol scopes use monocular heads.
 Two-eye viewing is worth some extra cost if you can find a binocular pol head, or if not, you might be willing to put up with slight induced birefringence from a standard biological head.
 Of course, there will be none if you can swing out or remove both of the pol filters when viewing in "plain" light.

-Also see these notes about adapting Nikon digital cameras to my Olympus BH-2 microscope.
+Also see these notes about adapting digital cameras to my Olympus BH-2 and BX50 microscopes.
+See more about Olympus cameras on my Olympus BH2 web page.
 On eBay are my Guides to Buying Microscopes and Caring for Microscopes.
 If you find them to be useful, please check the response boxes so I can stay in the top 1000!

 Below are galleries of polarizing microscopes both new and old, some interesting accessories, links to useful websites, and documents including pdf files of scanned instruction manuals.
 Please consider sharing your pdf documents and jpeg images related to polarizing microscopes (email to me).
 Thanks to these fine folks for permission to use their images and documents: